Victor ludorum

 Victor ludorum (or victrix ludorum) is Latin for "the winner of the games".
 It is usually a trophy presented to the most successful team, club, or competitor at a sports event.
 It is common at rowing regattas and was traditional at some British state and public school sports days.
 It is usually presented to the athlete/competitor who has won the most events or who has accumulated the most points through competing in many events.

 Female competitors usually compete for the victrix ludorum.

-The practice of awarding a trophy to the victor (victrix) ludorum is still followed (2018) in schools and colleges established by descendants of British settlers in South Africa.
+The practice of awarding a trophy to the victor (victrix) ludorum was still followed, as of 2018, in schools and colleges established by descendants of British settlers in South Africa.